GreyNinja92/Decalorify/README.md

 # Decalorify
-An Android App to track Calories
+An Android App to track Calorie Intake